ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-The-DApp-IDE.rst

 -  **Deploy contract**: This step will deploy contracts in the main blockchain.

--  **Package ÐApp**: This step is used to package and upload frontend resources.
+-  **Package dapp**: This step is used to package and upload frontend resources.

--  **Register**: To render the ÐApp, the Ethereum browser (Mist or AlethZero) needs to access this package.
+-  **Register**: To render the dapp, the Ethereum browser (Mist or AlethZero) needs to access this package.
 This step will register the URL where the resources are stored.

-To Deploy your ÐApp, Please follow these instructions:
+To Deploy your dapp, Please follow these instructions:

 Click on ``Deploy``, ``Deploy to Network``.
 This modal dialog displays three parts (see above):